(MPhil, MRes & PhD)

-Establishing contact with a potential supervisor can be a time-consuming and often frustrating process, but it is very important and worth investing a lot of time and effort in.
-PhD applications are often assessed by a committee of academics – your supervisor is the person who can champion your application through this and other Faculty processes.
-They are also often excellent sources of information regarding scholarships and funding, and may well be able to tell you about options that other people within the University are not widely aware of.
+Establishing contact with a potential supervisor can be a time-consuming and often frustrating process, but it is extremely important and worth investing both time and effort in.
+PhD applications, in particular, are often assessed by a committee of academics – your supervisor is the person who can champion your application through this and other Faculty processes.
+They are also often great sources of information regarding scholarships and funding and may well be able to tell you about scholarship options that other people within the University are not widely aware of.

 Many Australian and New Zealand universities provide a facility on their website that enables students to search for suitable supervisors among their research staff.
 These search functions are all available from the individual university guideline pages, below.

 Once you have established contact with a potential supervisor, the team at Study Options can help you fully with your application forms, document certification and visa applications – please contact us for free assistance when you are ready.
 Please note that it is essential that you nominate Study Options as your ‘agent’ or ‘representative’ when you make your application – either via the online system or as hard copy.
 In some cases this nomination requires a representative code – contact Study Options to get this.

 If you do not nominate Study Options during your application we cannot provide any of the free support services listed above.
 If you have any questions about Study Options and how we work with you on your application, please contact us to discuss.